 - 2.9.1 On or before January 1, 2019, all groundwater uses from high-capacity wells and irrigated acres in the District shall be certified.
-Each owner or duly authorized agent shall certify: - 2.9.1.1 the well registration number for that well, - 2.9.1.2 the maximum number and location of all acres irrigated, and - 2.9.1.3 and all other uses with a registered well at least one out of three years. - 2.9.2 Such certification shall be on forms provided by the District and may be determined by applicable records from the Farm Service Agency, County Assessor, Department of Natural Resources, suitable aerial photographs, or such other information as requested by the District to verify the information. - 2.9.3 Exceptions: All domestic, public water supply or livestock uses are exempt from this rule.
-Changes in municipal jurisdictional limits and land uses will be a part of the annual municipal use reporting. - 2.9.4 Acres located on lands that are contractually bound through a government set-aside program (CRP, CREP, etc.) shall retain their irrigated history. - 2.9.5 Failure to certify existing irrigated acres by January 1, 2019 will preclude a groundwater user from receiving an allocation at such time as allocations are mandated. - 2.9.5.1 The exception would be adjustments to already certified irrigated acres approved by the District after the original deadline has passed. - 2.9.6 ADJUSTMENTS IN IRRIGATED ACRES: The Board shall review and modify certified irrigated acres in accordance with these rules.
+Each owner or duly authorized agent shall certify: - 2.9.1.1 the well registration number for that well, - 2.9.1.2 the maximum number and location of all acres irrigated, and - 2.9.1.3 all other uses with a registered well at least one out of three years. - 2.9.2 Such certification shall be on forms provided by the District and may be determined by applicable records from the Farm Service Agency, County Assessor, Department of Natural Resources, suitable aerial photographs, or such other information as requested by the District to verify the information. - 2.9.3 Exceptions: All domestic, public water supply or livestock uses are exempt from this rule.
+Changes in municipal jurisdictional limits and land uses will be a part of the annual municipal use reporting. - 2.9.4 Acres located on lands that are contractually bound through a government set-aside program (CRP, CREP, etc.) shall retain their irrigated history. - 2.9.5 Failure to certify existing irrigated acres by January 1, 2019, will preclude a groundwater user from receiving an allocation at such time as allocations are mandated. - 2.9.5.1 The exception would be adjustments to already certified irrigated acres approved by the District after the original deadline has passed.

+- 2.9.6 ADJUSTMENTS IN IRRIGATED ACRES: The Board shall review and modify certified irrigated acres in accordance with these rules.
 After the initial certification process, when the ground water user desires to change the number of certified irrigated acres, he or she shall notify the Board of such desire by filing an updated irrigation acre report on forms provided by the District.
-Nothing contained herein shall be construed to prohibit the development of new irrigated acres when such new development is in conformity with these rules and regulations. - 2.9.7 The total number of certified irrigated acres on each tract shall be frozen at the time of announcement that the allocation trigger level has been met.
-Subsequent allocations shall be set based on this frozen number of certified irrigated acres. - 2.9.8 Any person who feels aggrieved by the decision of the Board on certified irrigated acres may appeal such decision to the Board.
+Nothing contained herein shall be construed to prohibit the development of new irrigated acres when such new development is in conformity with these rules and regulations. - 2.9.7 The total number of certified irrigated acres on each field shall be fixed at the time of announcement that the allocation trigger level has been met.
+Subsequent allocations shall be set based on this fixed number of certified irrigated acres.